 MAAC has already obtained Transport Canada approval for foreign RPAS pilots to operate RPAS at our MAAC sites and events (Policy approved July 2023).
 Foreign pilots must join MAAC and follow the provisions of MAAC policy (on the website).
 Also see the RPAS Wilco NOTAM (2024-02).

-Events with RPAS operations above 400'agl and/or weighing more than 25kg - not approved
+Events with RPAS operations weighing more than 25kg - not approved

 The following are the normally expected process and rules for an event.